-This is the first part of an ambitious two-part course in theoretical physics aimed at the graduate mathematics student.
+This is the second part of an ambitious two-part course in theoretical physics aimed at the graduate mathematics student.
 It is a fundamental part of the RTG Program in Geometry and Physics with the purpose of introducing many of the basic concepts, theories, and principles which form the basis of our current understanding of the Universe.
+The topics covered in the MAT 560 included the classical (non-)relativistic dynamics of particles and fields.